MystenLabs/narwhal/benchmark/README.md

 # Running Benchmarks
-This document explains how to benchmark the codebase and read benchmarks' results.
-It also provides a step-by-step tutorial to run benchmarks on [Amazon Web Services (AWS)](https://aws.amazon.com) accross multiple data centers (WAN).
+This document explains how to benchmark the codebase and read benchmark results.
+It also provides a step-by-step tutorial to run benchmarks on [Amazon Web Services (AWS)](https://aws.amazon.com) across multiple data centers (WAN).

-## Local Benchmarks
+## Local benchmarks
 When running benchmarks, the codebase is automatically compiled with the feature flag `benchmark`.
-This enables the node to print some special log entries that are then read by the python scripts and used to compute performance.
-These special log entries are clearly indicated with comments in the code: make sure to not alter them (otherwise the benchmark scripts will fail to interpret the logs).
+This enables the node to print special log entries that are then read by the Python scripts and used to compute performance.
+These special log entries are clearly indicated with comments in the code: make sure to not alter them.
+(Otherwise, the benchmark scripts will fail to interpret the logs.)

 ### Parametrize the benchmark
-After cloning the repo and [installing all dependencies](https://github.com/mystenlabs/narwhal#quick-start), you can use [Fabric](http://www.fabfile.org/) to run benchmarks on your local machine.
+After [cloning the repo and installing all dependencies](https://github.com/mystenlabs/narwhal#quick-start), you can use [Fabric](http://www.fabfile.org/) to run benchmarks on your local machine.
 Locate the task called `local` in the file [fabfile.py](https://github.com/mystenlabs/narwhal/blob/main/benchmark/fabfile.py):
 ```python
 @task
 def local(ctx):
     ...
 ```
 The task specifies two types of parameters, the *benchmark parameters* and the *nodes parameters*.
-The benchmark parameters look as follows:
+The benchmark parameters appear as follows:
 ```python
 bench_params = {
     'nodes': 4,